The name of your assigned academic advisor is listed in your Student Center in MyMadison.

-Students will have more than one academic advisor if they have declared a second major, minor, a pre-professional program, are an athlete or a member of the honors program.
+Students may have more than one academic advisor if they have declared a second major, minor, a pre-professional program, are an athlete or a member of the honors program.

-Students should plan to consult the coordinator and/or advisor for any additional programs that they have declared to make sure that they meet all program requirements.
+Students should plan to consult the office, department, and/or advisor for any additional programs that they have declared to make sure that they meet all academic requirements.

 What if an academic advisor is not listed in MyMadison?

-If you are a currently enrolled student with no academic advisor displayed in MyMadison:
+If you are a current student with no academic advisor displayed in MyMadison:

 - If undeclared, contact Career and Academic Planning.

-New freshman and transfer students will be assigned to an advisor by following steps in the Orientation One Book.
+New first-year and transfer students will be assigned to an advisor by following steps in the Orientation One Book.

 Each assigned academic advisor serves as a resource for students in providing information and assistance with the following tasks: